nnseva/django-leaflet-admin-list/README.md

 ## Visual View

-Open admin list view and see the map above the list of objects.
+Open the admin list view and see the map above the list of objects.
 Every object in the list is represented on the map.

-Also the bounding box filter is added to the list of filters.
+Also, the bounding box filter is added to the list of filters.

-Use bounding box filter to filter objects by the geometry.
+Use a bounding box filter to filter objects by the geometry.
 Just press the 'Current map bounding box' link to filter out objects outside of the current map bounding box.
 The current filtering box will be represented on the map as a rectangle.
 The color of the rectangle is shown to the right of the 'Current map bounding box' link.
 Manual input of the `bounding_box` parameter in the address box also works.

 As usual, pressing the filter or paging link will reload a page with new parameters.
-The map keeps it's position for standard static Django filters and pager using permalink.
+The map keeps its position for standard static Django filters and pager using permalink.

-## View customization
+## Customizing view

 The geodata shown on the map is represented as GeoJSON feature collection.
 Every GeoJSON feature corresponds to one geo field of one Django model instance.
 All standard Django geometry-based fields are shown on the map by default.
 Every such feature has the following